 - Check the freeze frame data using the OBD2 scan tool.
 This should help you identify the conditions under which the code is occurring.

 - Check the level and condition of your transmission fluid.
-Good transmission fluid is clear and bright.
+Adequate transmission fluid is clear and bright.
 If it’s brown, cloudy, or has visible debris floating in it, replace the filter, flush your system, and replace it with new fluid.